k33g/files/functional/resources.md

 - :us: Functional Programming in Java (Pierre-Yves Saumont): https://www.manning.com/books/functional-programming-in-java
 - :us: Functional Programming in JavaScript (Luis Atencio): https://www.manning.com/books/functional-programming-in-javascript
 - :us: Functional Programming in Scala (Paul Chiusano and Rúnar Bjarnason): https://www.manning.com/books/functional-programming-in-scala

+## Contributing

+- Commit message is always: `Functional Programming Resources` (so we know the subject of the document in the files list)
+- You can add informations in the `Description` box
+- Always create a branch and pull request